Content

-Many modern men turn to the internet for help figuring out “is premature ejaculation permanent” and “how to cure PE permanently.”
-And we do mean many: PE affects approximately 30 percent of men worldwide.
+You’re far from alone if you’re wondering “Is premature ejaculation permanent?” or hoping to figure out “how to cure PE permanently.”
+And we do mean far: Premature ejaculation (PE) affects approximately 30 percent of men worldwide.

 While premature ejaculation can be frustrating and even stressful, the good news is that it’s almost always treatable — just not curable.

-Premature ejaculation is a form of sexual dysfunction that involves ejaculating, or coming, earlier than you or your partner would like during sexual activity.
-It can happen during penetrative sex, oral sex or other forms of sexual contact.
+Premature ejaculation is a sexual dysfunction that involves ejaculating, or coming, earlier than you or your partner would like during sexual activity.
+It can happen during penetrative sex, oral sex, or other forms of sexual contact.

 Like erectile dysfunction (ED) and other male sexual issues, PE is common.
-In fact, it’s thought of as the most common sexual disorder that affects men.
+In fact, it’s considered the most common sexual disorder that affects men.

-Precise definitions of premature ejaculation vary, but here’s the gold standard: According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), PE is defined as ejaculation that occurs within one minute following vaginal penetration, before the individual wishes, during all or almost all sexual activity.
+Precise definitions of premature ejaculation vary, but here’s the gold standard according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5): ejaculation that occurs within one minute following vaginal penetration, before the individual wishes, during all or almost all sexual activity.

 If you have premature ejaculation, you may experience the following symptoms: